in-this-world/unit-ai-1-llm/README.md

 **Use strategies from the prompting lecture!**

-And look at the API reference docs.
-In addition to modifying the prompt itself, are there other request body properties (like `temperature`) that you should specify and iterate on?
-Are there response body properties (like `logprobs`) that could give you additional insight?
+And look at the [OpenAI Responses API documentation](https://platform.openai.com/docs/api-reference/responses).
+In addition to modifying the prompt itself, are there other request body properties (like `temperature`, `top_p`, `max_output_tokens`, or `stream`) that you should specify and iterate on?
+The Responses API also offers interesting features like **reasoning summaries** and **built-in tools** - check the documentation to see what's available with your chosen model!

 ### Build your golden (ground truth) dataset